Pintxos Heaven: a round up of the best Pintxos in San Sebastian

 La Cepa (Calle 31 de Agosto, 7)

 La Cepa serves up a wide variety of traditional Pintxos – both hot specialities cooked to order as well as cold options spread over their bar-top counter.
-The produce here is top notch.
-Lookout for their Grilled Ceps (Hongos a la Plancha).
+For me though, it’s all about the acorn fed ham (Jamon Iberico de Bellota) here.
+With 50+ ham legs hanging over the bar, it should come as no surprise this is the piece de resistance here.
+The melt in the mouth meat had the most gorgeous depth of flavour.
+Lookout also for their Grilled Ceps (Hongos a la Plancha).
 The meaty abalone-like texture and earthy flavour of these grilled mushrooms are just superb.
-We also had excellent acord fed ham (Jamon Iberico de Bellota) here.
-The meat had the most gorgeous depth of flavour.
+Skip their hot Pintxos and raciness – you will find better elsewhere.

 Bar Goiz Argi (Calle Fermin Calbeton, 4)

 A bustling little bar at the top of Calle Fermin Calbeton, the house speciality here is Prawn skewers (Brocheta de Gambas).
 Cooked fresh to order on the hotplate and topped off with a sweet, red pepper sauce, it’s simple, but oh so perfect.
 Lookout also for the smoked salmon & anchovy Pintxo (Mari Juli), named after the bar’s owner I’m told.